perfaram/PFSystemKit/README.md

 * Device infos (device family (e.g. MacBook Pro), model (MacBookPro8,1), version (8,1), serial)
 * Battery (voltage, current, serial, manufacturer, age in days, cycle count, temperature)

-### Help
-You can help ?
+### Contributing (hehehe, who am I kidding)
+Found a bug ?
+Want a feature ?
 Don't be shy, pull requests welcome !
+Otherwise, just open an issue, I'll have a look.
 Have a special request ?
-Contact me - depending on what it is, it may cost some bucks.
+Contact me (via issue first) - depending on what it is, it may cost some bucks.

 ### Roadmap
 * Better iOS support